kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

    Mitigations](#risks-and-mitigations), and revisiting the trigger is a [beta criterion](#beta).
 Decided at KEP review.
-3. **Node Lifecycle Controller write.** `status=Unknown`, reason `NodeStatusUnknown`, on both conditions. `Unknown` is the only honest
+3. **Node Lifecycle Controller write.** `status=Unknown`, reason `NodeStatusUnknown`, on all three conditions. `Unknown` is the only honest
    value: once heartbeats stop, the control plane cannot tell a shutdown that completed from a plug pulled mid-shutdown from a network partition, and `False` would assert one of those.
 It matches [KEP-5683]'s definition